davidemoro/angularjs-smartcheckbox/README.md

 https://github.com/vojtajina/ng-directive-testing

 TODO:
-* bug with required and filtered list === 0, test
+* feedback when filter is not selective
-* convert controller 2 link function
+* not filter
 * github page
 * '&?'
 * release